ParryPee/WeatherBot/README.md

 ## Heat Index

 The bot calculates the heat index based on temperature and humidity, providing a "feels like" temperature that accounts for how the human body perceives the combination of heat and humidity.

+### Heat Index Calculation

+The heat index is calculated using the polynomial regression equation that accounts for:
+- Air temperature
+- Relative humidity
+- The combined effect of temperature and humidity on thermal comfort

+For the "feels like" feature, the bot:
+1. Retrieves the user's current location (requires location permission)
+2. Finds the nearest weather station based on Haversine distance calculation
+3. Gets real-time temperature and humidity readings from that station
+4. Calculates the heat index to determine the "feels like" temperature
+5. Presents this information to the user with the name of the nearest station

 ## Contributing